Nuitka/Nuitka/README.rst

 The results are the top value from this kind of output, running pystone 1000 times and taking the minimal value.
-The idea is that the fastest run is most meanigful, and eliminates usage spikes.
+The idea is that the fastest run is most meaningful, and eliminates usage spikes.

 .. code:: bash